Riverton / Aparima: Surf

 Riverton has long been known as a surfing village.
 Mitchell's Bay is a great right hand point break that performs well at mid-tide, and waves can be found at 'Petrol Pumps' (named after a now closed small Caltex auto garage located there), the bay before, and occasionally further round when the tides are right.

-Colac Bay, home of NZ's largest surf statue has a gnarly beach break that will test even the experienced with both left and right-handers.
+Nearby Colac Bay / Ōraka, home of New Zealand's largest surf statue, has a gnarly beach break that will test even the experienced with both left and right-handers.
 The local surf club holds an annual surf event called the Colac Bay Classic.